marlonberaldo/marlonberaldo/README.md

 ###

-<p align="left">Hi, I'm Marlon from Paraná - Brazil.<br><br>🔭 Currently working as a Web Developer at Agência Ade!<br>📚 Exploring the world of Serverless Applications with DynamoDB and AWS.<br>⚡ In my free time, I enjoy running, going to the gym, and skateboarding.</p>
+<p align="left">Hi, I'm Marlon from Paraná - Brazil.<br><br>🔭 Currently working as a Web Developer.<br>📚 Exploring the world of Serverless Applications with DynamoDB and AWS.<br>⚡ In my free time, I enjoy running, going to the gym, and skateboarding.</p>

 ###